 - We brought forth suggestions for rebalancing the portfolios for tax efficiency.
 Managers were “relocated” to minimize the potential tax impact on our client.

-- We publish a monthly consolidated statement for our client, capturing performance data from each custodian.
+- We publish a quarterly consolidated statement for our client, capturing performance data from each custodian.
 Massey Quick Simon aggregates performance for the portfolio as a whole and also breaks it down to each sub-account.

 - We provide full portfolio accounting services to Mr. Shepherd, tracking each transaction, interest payments, dividend, cash movement, and realized and unrealized capital gains and losses.